-The ESG Committee reviews and approves the process to evaluate the performance of the Board of Directors and its three committees.Questionnaires are distributed through a third-party web-based platform.
-The process encourages candid responses from our directors and promotes productive discussions.Completed questionnaires are analyzed and summarized by Company management and reported to the ESG Committee Chair.The ESG Committee Chair results of the evaluations w Board and each committee areas of opportunity.
-Questionnaires solicit feedback on issues, including: Board/Committee operations Succession planning Committee composition, processes, and effectiveness Board dynamics Director preparation, participation, and contribution Management preparation and communications ith the full
+Process is Initiated Evaluation Distributed Analysis Presentation of Results The ESG Committee reviews and approves the process to evaluate the performance of the Board of Directors and its three committees.
+Questionnaires are distributed through a third-party web-based platform.
+The process encourages candid responses from our directors and promotes productive discussions.
+Completed questionnaires are analyzed and summarized by Company management and reported to the ESG Committee Chair.
+The ESG Committee Chair reviews the results of the evaluations with the full Board and each committee to determine areas of opportunity.
+Questionnaires solicit feedback on issues, including: ▶ Board/Committee operations ▶ Succession planning ► Committee composition, processes, and effectiveness ▶ Board dynamics Director preparation, participation, and contribution Management preparation and communications